 Blue highlights are a dream to many especially when they have dark hair.
 Many people crave to have blue tints on black hair but are unaware of the ways how to do it.
 There are methods to try safely without having the hair bleached.

 Blue highlights on black hair are a lovely combination as it gives a bright look to your hair.
-You can change the entire personality with this combination.
+You can change your entire personality with this combination.

-Most hair experts won’t share the secret of how they manage to highlight the black hair to blue so flawlessly.
-It is because they internationally don’t want you to share it with the fear of losing business.
+Most hair experts won’t share the secret of how they manage to highlight black hair to blue so flawlessly.
+It is because they internationally don’t want you to share it for fear of losing business.

 It is because not everyone has the same hair texture and hair quality.
 Before we begin understanding the method, let’s quickly answer the most common confusion as explained next.

 Can you highlight black hair without bleaching it?